R02 Prefab Home Review

 R02 Product Direction

-Show the home first, then explain the project around it.
+Show the field conditions first, then explain the product around them.

-Foundation interface concept.
+Foundation and frame interface reference.
 Final foundation depends on site review.

 Finish Reference Board